apisearch-io/php-client/README.md

 The Result instance have some other interesting methods to retrieve some extra information of your data set.

-- getTotalElements() - get the total items in your data set
+- getTotalElements() - get the total items in your universe.
+If you don't have applied any universe filter, then you will have all of them.
+Otherwise, you will have the number of elements in your universe.
-- getTotalHits() - get the total hits produced by your query
+- getTotalHits() - get the total hits produced by your query.
+This is not the number of Items you have in your Result object, but the Items you can reach in total by paginating along the result hits.

 ### Reading Aggregations